zhangzq71/Arduino-FOC/index.md

 Proper low-cost and low-power FOC supporting boards are very hard to find today and even may not exist.
 Even harder to find is a stable and simple FOC algorithm code capable of running on Arduino devices.
 Therefore this is an attempt to:
-- Demistify FOC algorithm and make a robust but simple Arduino library: [Arduino SimpleFOC library](#arduino-simplefoclibrary)
+- Demystify FOC algorithm and make a robust but simple Arduino library: [Arduino SimpleFOC library](#arduino-simplefoclibrary)
 - Develop a modular BLDCdriver board: [Arduino SimpleFOC shield](arduino_simplefoc_shield_showcase).

 ## Arduino <span class="simple">Simple<span class="foc">FOC</span> Shield</span>